 Fourth, the findings show the polarization of wages accruing to different types of jobs.
 Table 9 presents the employment incomes of each major occupational grouping in each CMA in relation to the average employment income in that CMA.
 These income values are adjusted to the prevailing incomes of the rest of the labour force in each CMA and thus represent real (rather than nominal) income values.
 While there is some stability in the general level of income going to each occupational group over time, and only in rare cases do the incomes associated with each group change sufficiently that they change rank, there is nonetheless also a clear pattern toward greater inequality between occupational groups.
-Most importantly, those in managerial, business, and administrative occupations (including many jobs in finance) have not only the highest incomes have increased in relation to the CMA average (by more than 11 percent on average since 1980).
+Most importantly, those in managerial, business, and administrative occupations (including many jobs in finance) have not only the highest incomes among the occupational groups in each metropolitan area, but in most cases their incomes have increased in relation to the CMA average (by more than 11 percent on average since 1980).